PoliticalGraveyard.com

 Small, Robert — of South Carolina.
 Republican.
 Alternate delegate to Republican National Convention from South Carolina, 1868.
 Burial location unknown.

 Small, Roy — Democrat.
-Candidate in primary for U.S. Representative from Michigan 13th District, 1942.
+Candidate for U.S. Representative from Michigan 13th District, 1942.
 Presumed deceased.
 Burial location unknown.

 Small, Sam, Jr. — of Washington, D.C.
 Democrat.
 Delegate to Democratic National Convention from District of Columbia, 1920.
 Burial location unknown.